GonzalezMan4011/iPod_iOS4_App_Remade/README.md

 # iPod
 ## A modern recreation of the iPod app from iOS 4

 > This project is currently under heavy work and is not fully functional.
-You can still test builds from GitHub Actions.
+You can still test builds by downloading from [GitHub Actions](https://nightly.link/llsc12/iPod/workflows/build/main/iPod).

 ## Backstory